SumoLogic/sumologic-documentation/docs/integrations/sumo-apps/security-analytics.md

 ## Prerequisites

-This App is available for Sumo Logic Enterprise Security and Enterprise Suite accounts only.
-It requires a **paid** Professional Services contract to install and configure.
-You may upgrade your account at any time.
-If you'd like more information on this App, you can [request](/docs/integrations/sumo-apps/Request-Enterprise-Apps) it by clicking the **Request** button in the Apps section in the Library.
-A Sumo Logic sales representative will contact you to discuss Professional Services pricing options.
+* **For Sumo Logic Enterprise Security and Enterprise Suite accounts only.** For more information, see [Requesting Sumo Logic Enterprise Apps](/docs/integrations/sumo-apps/index#Requesting-Sumo-Logic-Enterprise-Apps).

 ## Security Analytics App Dashboards